SSH Key Configuration

 bits

-(Optional) Determines the number of bits to generate the key in, as follows:
+(Optional) Determines the number of key size (in bits), as follows:

 • ECDSA: